Jkarthik-04/Company_intranet_portal/README.md

 This project demonstrates a complete DevOps workflow from application development to deployment and monitoring.

-The application is a Spring Boot based **Event Manager** website that allows users to view technical symposium information including:
+The application is a Spring Boot based **Company Intranet Portal** website that allows users to view technical symposium information including:

 - Home Page
 - Schedule